Everything is in perpetual movement.

 of the image that stubbornly repeats itself

-in the mirror, even when it knows
+in the mirror, even as it knows

 it is always in some other moment,